fast-af/developer-portal-starter/developer-portal/for-developers/magento/resources/enable-fulfillment.md

 ## Invoices

 **New orders will be created with the default order status matching the regular checkout flow**.
-When invoices are created (including for stores that capture payment up front), the order status will change to what is listed under Store Configuration -> Services -> Fast in the “Order Status Invoice Paid” dropdown menu.
+When invoices are created (including for stores that capture payment up front), the order status will change to what is listed under Store Configuration -> Services -> Fast in the "Order Status Invoice Paid" dropdown menu.

 ## Shipped Orders